How to Soothe Your Child’s Cold

-Drinking extra fluids thins mucus, helping it to drain.
-Drinking fluids can also ease a child's sore throat.
-Try a variety of fluids such as warm water or tea with lemon and honey (honey only for 12 months and older), Popsicles, or chicken soup.
+When your child drinks extra fluids, it thins his mucus, which helps it to drain.
+Drinking can also ease his sore throat.
+Try a variety of fluids, such as warm water or tea with lemon and honey, ice pops, or chicken soup.

-Moist, warm air also improves draining and breathing and can ease a dry, sore throat.
+Also try a humidifier in his room.
+Moist, warm air improves breathing and can ease a dry, sore throat.

-- Oral decongestantsinclude medications such as Children's Sudafed.
-Common side effects include sleeplessness or hyperactivity, so avoid giving oral decongestants at bedtime.
+Decongestants that your child takes by mouth include drugs such as pseudoephedrine.
+He may have side effects such as being hyper or trouble falling asleep, so don't give them at bedtime.
 Unfortunately, these medications rarely work for more than an hour or two.

-- Saltwater nose drops and sprays, readily available at drug stores and many supermarkets, are just as effective as decongestants.
-They have no side effects and can be used in very young children.
+Saltwater nose drops and sprays, which you can buy at a drugstore or supermarket, are just as effective as decongestants.
+They don't have any side effects, and you can give them to young children.